leonseng/blog-hugo/content/posts/learning-istio/securing-egress-traffic-with-mtls.md

 First, the cluster admin has to define the following:

-1. a `ServiceEntry` for the external service to allow traffic to leave the cluster
+1. A `ServiceEntry` for the external service to allow traffic to leave the cluster
     ```
     apiVersion: networking.istio.io/v1beta1
     kind: ServiceEntry